Alumasc’s strategy is to build specialised positions in premium building product markets.

-Alumasc has a long standing heritage of excellence in the manufacture and supply of a variety of products dating back to the middle of the twentieth century.
+Alumasc has a long-standing heritage of excellence in the manufacture and supply of a variety of products dating back to the middle of the twentieth century.

-The group became part of the mining giant Consolidated Gold Fields in 1960 and was subsequently taken private by John McCall, Alumasc’s current Chairman, and the senior executive team in 1984 before being floated on the London Stock Exchange in 1986.
+The group became part of the mining giant Consolidated Gold Fields in 1960 and was subsequently taken private by John McCall, Alumasc’s former Chairman, and the senior executive team in 1984 before being floated on the London Stock Exchange in 1986.

 Alumasc enjoyed considerable success, particularly in the manufacture of precision engineering components and aluminium beer barrels in the 1980’s and 1990’s.
 The manufacture of aluminium rainwater and drainage products evolved from these businesses, and this was the beginning of the group’s successful association with building products.